MartinJindra/docker_nextcloud/README.md

 # Nextcloud on Docker with Collabora

-Here are the source files for the installation of Nextcloud on Docker with Collabora.
+Here are the source files for a Nextcloud and Collabora installation with Docker.
+The `docker-compose.yml` files come in two variants.

+1. PostgreSQL
+2. MariaDB

+So choose wisely with Database you want.
 All in one docker-compose file with nginx reverse proxy and Letsencrypt certificate deployment.

 ## Installation